Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Cohomogeneity-one closed s

 For any harmonic form $\alpha$ and $X \in \aut_\varphi(M)$, the Lie derivative $\mathcal{L}_X\alpha$ is also harmonic (since the Laplacian commutes with isometries).
 But since $\alpha$ is closed the harmonic form $\mathcal{L}_X \alpha=d(X\lrcorner \alpha)$ is also exact.
 Hence if $M$ is compact then by the Hodge decomposition $\mathcal{L}_X\alpha=0$.
 In particular for any $X, Y \in \aut_\varphi(M)$ we have $\mathcal{L}_X (Y \lrcorner \varphi)=0$ and therefore also

 Suppose now that $\varphi = d \vartheta$.
 Then if $M$ is compact without boundary for any $X \in \aut_\varphi(M)$ we have

-and hence the vector field $X$ must vanish identically. \end{proof} The first statement in Lemma~\ref{lem:autg2:closed} was first observed in ~\cite[\S 2]{Podesta:Raffero}, where further details about the possible dimensions of $\aut_\varphi(M)$ are given.
-The second statement was observed by Fowdar~\cite[Prop.
-4.13]{Fowdar:S1:invariant:LF}. \begin{remark} Lemma~\ref{lem:autg2:closed} implies (a) that a $7$-manifold that admits a \emph{closed}~\mbox{\gtstr} with a nonabelian symmetry algebra $\aut_\varphi(M)$ must be noncompact and (b) that Laplacian expanders on a compact manifold must have $ \aut_\varphi(M)=(0)$.
+and hence the vector field $X$ must vanish identically. \end{proof} \begin{remark} Lemma~\ref{lem:autg2:closed} implies (a) that a $7$-manifold that admits a \emph{closed}~\mbox{\gtstr} with a nonabelian symmetry algebra $\aut_\varphi(M)$ must be noncompact and (b) that Laplacian expanders on a compact manifold must have $ \aut_\varphi(M)=(0)$.
 The hypothesis that $M$ be compact in both (a) and (b) is necessary, \eg there are noncompact complete cohomogeneity-one torsion-free examples with nonabelian symmetries and there are noncompact homogeneous expanders \cite{Lauret:JLMS}.
 Since our interest is in constructing highly-symmetric Laplacian solitons we are therefore forced to consider noncompact manifolds $M$.
 (Recall also that there are no non-torsion free steady and no shrinking Laplacian solitons when $M$ is compact, regardless of the symmetry question.)
 Clearly the assumption that $\varphi$ is closed is also necessary, since the $7$-sphere admits homogeneous~\gtstr s. \end{remark}